STMicroelectronics (NYSE:STM) Sees Unusually-High Trading Volume

-Shares of STMicroelectronics (NYSE:STM) saw unusually-strong trading volume on Tuesday .
-Approximately 84,206 shares traded hands during trading, a decline of 97% from the previous session’s volume of 2,632,594 shares.The stock last traded at $39.51 and had previously closed at $38.68.
+STMicroelectronics (NYSE:STM) shares saw unusually-high trading volume on Tuesday .
+Approximately 59,968 shares were traded during trading, a decline of 98% from the previous session’s volume of 2,614,824 shares.The stock last traded at $37.51 and had previously closed at $38.42.

-A number of equities research analysts have weighed in on STM shares.
-Morgan Stanley reissued an “overweight” rating on shares of STMicroelectronics in a report on Friday, January 29th.
-Berenberg Bank raised shares of STMicroelectronics from a “sell” rating to a “hold” rating in a report on Thursday, February 25th.
-Cowen boosted their price target on shares of STMicroelectronics from $45.00 to $49.00 and gave the stock an “outperform” rating in a research report on Friday, January 29th.
-Craig Hallum boosted their price target on shares of STMicroelectronics from $46.00 to $48.00 and gave the stock a “buy” rating in a research report on Thursday, January 28th.
-Finally, Zacks Investment Research downgraded shares of STMicroelectronics from a “buy” rating to a “hold” rating in a research report on Wednesday, April 7th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and nine have issued a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average target price of $46.50.
+STM has been the subject of a number of recent analyst reports.
+Craig Hallum raised their price target on shares of STMicroelectronics from $46.00 to $48.00 and gave the stock a “buy” rating in a report on Thursday, January 28th.
+Barclays restated an “overweight” rating on shares of STMicroelectronics in a report on Friday, January 29th.
+Bryan, Garnier & Co upgraded shares of STMicroelectronics from a “neutral” rating to a “buy” rating in a report on Friday, January 8th.
+UBS Group downgraded shares of STMicroelectronics from a “buy” rating to a “neutral” rating in a report on Wednesday, January 13th.
+Finally, Morgan Stanley restated an “overweight” rating on shares of STMicroelectronics in a report on Friday, January 29th.
+Two research analysts have rated the stock with a sell rating, four have assigned a hold rating and nine have issued a buy rating to the company.
+The company presently has an average rating of “Hold” and a consensus target price of $46.50.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Encompass Wealth Advisors LLC bought a new stake in STMicroelectronics during the 4th quarter valued at $26,000.
-TRU Independence Asset Management 2 LLC bought a new stake in STMicroelectronics during the 4th quarter valued at $26,000.
-Sterling Investment Advisors Ltd. bought a new stake in STMicroelectronics during the 4th quarter valued at $30,000.
-Fieldpoint Private Securities LLC bought a new stake in STMicroelectronics during the 4th quarter valued at $33,000.
-Finally, IronBridge Private Wealth LLC bought a new stake in STMicroelectronics during the 4th quarter valued at $41,000.
-Institutional investors own 3.56% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+TRU Independence Asset Management 2 LLC purchased a new position in STMicroelectronics in the 4th quarter valued at approximately $26,000.
+Encompass Wealth Advisors LLC purchased a new stake in shares of STMicroelectronics during the 4th quarter worth $26,000.
+Sterling Investment Advisors Ltd. purchased a new stake in shares of STMicroelectronics during the 4th quarter worth $30,000.
+GPS Wealth Strategies Group LLC purchased a new stake in shares of STMicroelectronics during the 1st quarter worth $32,000.
+Finally, Fieldpoint Private Securities LLC purchased a new stake in shares of STMicroelectronics during the 4th quarter worth $33,000.
+3.56% of the stock is owned by institutional investors.

 STMicroelectronics Company Profile (NYSE:STM)